singh-man/books/crackingTheCoding/17_hard.md

 We can repeat this process for each bit.
 On each iteration, we count the number of 0s and 1s in bit i to check if LSBᵢ(v) is 0 or 1.
 Then, we discard the numbers where LSBᵢ(x) != LSBᵢ(v).
 That is, if v is even, we discard the odd numbers, and so on.

-By the end of this process, we will have computed all bits inv.In each successive iteration, we look at n, then n/2, then n/4, and so on, bits.
+By the end of this process, we will have computed all bits in v.
+In each successive iteration, we look at n, then n/2, then n/4, and so on, bits.
 This results in a runtime of O(N).

 If it helps, we can also move through this more visually.
 In the first iteration, we start with all the numbers:
 ```